 Future Job Prospects

-O*NET OnLine predicts 5% job growth in this field in Pennsylvania from 2016 to 2026.
-Since the growth rate is moderate, therefore expect a stiff competition when applying for a job.
+O*Net Online predicts a 7% job growth in this field in Pennsylvania from 2018 to 2028.
+Since the growth rate is higher than the national average of 3%, therefore expect stiff competition when applying for a job.
 However, you can increase your chances of getting hired and quickly by pursuing an associate degree in court reporting instead of a certificate and by getting certified by NCRA or one of the other national certifying bodies.